Security IssuesEdit this page

-This document explains how Symfony security issues are handled by the Symfony
+This document explains how Symfony security issues are handled by the

-core team (Symfony being the code hosted on the main
+Symfony core team (Symfony being the code hosted on the main

 For each report, we first try to confirm the vulnerability.
-When it is confirmed, the core-team works on a solution following these steps:
+When it is confirmed, the core team works on a solution following these steps:

-- Send an acknowledgement to the reporter;
+- Send an acknowledgment to the reporter;

 - Work on a patch;